libavg/libavg/sphinxdoc/basenodes.rst

             Transforms a position in window coordinates to a position in coordinates relative to the node.

+        .. py:method:: registerInstance(self, parent)

+            Needs to be called when deriving from a Node class in python in the derived classes :py:method:`__init__` method.

         .. py:method:: releaseEventCapture([cursorid])

             Restores normal cursor event handling after a call to